Skip to Content

 Find a Bakery

 Lisbon will certainly become a favorite destination for visitors with a sweet tooth.
-From the famous Pastéis de Nata in Lisbon’s Belém district, to tartes de maça, to travesseiros in nearby Sintra, Lisbon is a city in which to indulge your senses.
+From the famous Pastéis de Nata in Belem district to tartes de maça, and travesseiros in nearby Sintra, it’s a city in which to indulge your senses.

 You don’t need to go far to find some great pastries, but here are a few recommendations to get started: